 Naples is credited as the birthplace of pizza, with the Margherita pizza famously created here in 1889 to honor Queen Margherita of Savoy, representing the colors of the Italian flag.

-Overall Naples is somewhat affordable compared to other ports.
-Check out the graph below for the monthly average cost per day.
-Cruises scheduled from Naples during the the peak season of summer are much more expensive than the the low season of winter.
+Overall sailings from Naples are somewhat affordable compared to other ports.
+Check the diagram below for the average cost per day by month.
+Cruises departing from Naples during the the peak season of summer are significantly more expensive than the the low season of winter.

 Want to hear about the best deals and cruise tips every week?
 Sign up for our free weekly VIP Newsletter, customized exactly to your preferences!